 It is legal to mirror a whole block, but it is not ok to mirror within the block.
 Mirroring means you can flip the formation as if you were looking at things in a mirror.

 In the variations pictured below, the first three are legal versions of Sidebuddies.
-The first image below is like it is portrayed in the formal dive pool (two left-handed sidebodies).
-The second is one pair rotated, they still are showing two left-handed sidebodies.
-The third is entirely mirrored; both are right-handed sidebodies.
+The first image below is like it is portrayed in the formal dive pool (two right-handed sidebodies).
+The second is one pair rotated, they are showing two left-handed sidebodies.
+The third is entirely mirrored; both are left-handed sidebodies.
 The final one is mixed though – one right and one left.
 This last image is not scoring formation.
 I’ve seen this bust at Nationals multiple times.

 Many blocks require teammates to grip a partner or partners continuously.
 If contact is shown within the inter, the subgroup must remain intact from the top of the block until the end of the block.
 Releasing the grip at any point after building the top results in an infraction and the second portion of the block will not be scored.